 How to make friends as a single parent.
-Hey, guys, I hope you are well.
+Hey, guys.
+I hope you are well.
 In today’s post, I will be sharing five simple ways to make friends as a single parent.
-Ever since I learned about my pregnancy, I have found it challenging to make new friends and build long-lasting relationships.
+Since I learned about my pregnancy, I have found it challenging to make new friends and build long-lasting relationships.
 Maybe this is because I am afraid of being judged.
 Perhaps I do not know how to trust or who to trust.
-Or perhaps I feel content in my environment.
+Or maybe I feel content in my environment.
 Everybody’s circumstances are different, and that is fine.

-It is essential to think about why you want to make new friends as a single parent.
+Making friends as an adult is not easy.
+That is why it is essential to consider why you want to make new friends as a single parent.
 You have a lot going on in your household.
 In this case, you might wish friends to have an adult conversation, this may be due to loneliness, or you want to build a long-lasting friendship.
 Why do you want to make new friends?
-Write it down?
+Please write it down.

-This is another crucial point because remember the type of people you want to bring into your life will become an influence on your child’s life.
+Quality over Quantity.
+It is one thing to make friends, but it is another to remember the type of people you want to bring into your life will become an influence on your child’s life.
 Children are easy to build a connection with.
 All you have to do is smile and say hi to them – that’s it.

 So you must be very careful when choosing your friends.
-Either you a long term friendship or just someone to play with once in a while.
+Either you have a long-term friendship or just someone to play with once in a while.
 That depends on your personality too.
-You will find it very difficult to keep the friendship going because you are a single mum at the end of the day.
+You will find it very difficult to keep the company because you are a single mum at the end of the day.
 Unless the person you make friends with understands what you are going through.

 Make Yourself Available

 The first thing you need to do is to make yourself available.
-You have tried to come up with a schedule that fits you and your children and enables you to have enough time for simple things like meets up, brunches, nights out, day outs, shopping trips,s etc. You can do this, but you have to work it out so that it doesn’t affect your relationship with your child.
+You have tried to devise a schedule that fits you and your children and gives you enough time for simple things like meets up, brunches, nights out, day outs, shopping trips,s etc. You can do this, but you have to work it out so that it doesn’t affect your relationship with your child.
 It doesn’t have to be regularly every single week.
 It could be once or twice a month.
-Or have a telephone chat every other day to catch up with each other.
+Or have a telephone chat every other day to catch up.

-This is the most popular way single parents meet new people and make friends.
-We have the luxury of joining a group that has been designed for us only.
-We have mothers and child groups, parents groups, etc. Although you don’t have to join them, you can join groups based on interests, hobbies and learning new skills.
+Joining a parenting club is the most popular way single parents meet new people and make friends.
+You can choose from many options, including mothers and child groups, parents groups, etc. Although you don’t have to join them, you can join groups based on interests, hobbies and learning new skills.
 This could be a gym membership, reading groups, life drawing, yoga, etc. Join something.

-You are no longer free to wake up and leave the house in another country.
+You are no longer free to wake up and leave the house to visit another country.
 I have tried that before, and it did not work.
 I could take my daughter to my mum’s place for a week and go somewhere to spend a well-deserved ‘me time.
 Not only will you be worried about your child, but you will be on the phone calling and stalking the person who has your child.
 And that’s normal.
 I am not saying you should introduce yourself as a Paranoid Single parent.
-This is just a backgrounds story to have in mind.
-How you present yourself it’s up to you.
+This is just a background story to have in mind.
+How you present yourself, it’s up to you.

 It is essential to know you are living by example to your child.
 Therefore whatever you do, remember your child is watching you.
 The best lesson you could ever teach your child is to love themselves as they are, and people will follow.
 In short, be a leader, not a follower.
-You can demonstrate this by being your authentic self when you are around people, whether at an event or home.
+You can demonstrate this by being authentic around people, whether at an event or at home.
 It is always the best way to know who likes you and

 These days we are all consumed by the internet and social media.
-It makes it easier to meet people who have the same interest and relate to your circumstances.
+It makes it easier to meet people with the same interests and relate to your circumstances.
 No one out there is perfect.
 But if you can connect to another person via their personality, energy and atmosphere in your life, there is a good chance that friendship may last longer.

 I hope you have enjoyed that post.
 Making new friends is all about confidence.
 Confidence to meet new people and say hi, without fear of being judged.
 Like everything else in life, friendships also require time, commitment, and hard work to make them work.